Skip to main content

 • To Clean - MissPompadour Cleaner

-• To Bond & Block - MissPompadour primer to ideally prepare smooth surfaces for painting
+• To Bond & Block - MissPompadour Primer to ideally prepare smooth surfaces for painting

 • To Seal - MissPompadour Topcoat, gives the surfaces extra scratch and impact protection